EITwittnebel/tmobiletest/README.md

 I provided test cases for the following:

-For potential API calls:
-*An API call where the provided JSON has all data in a proper format *API calls where the provided JSON is either missing a field (eg. dealerCode), or the value is empty *An API call where the data is not properly formatted
+There are several tests for the API to deal with cases.
+There is a test for an API call where the provided JSON has all data in a proper format.
+There are API calls for where the provided JSON is either missing a field (eg. dealerCode), or the value is empty.
+There is also a test for An API call where the data is not properly formatted.

 There is a test for the activity indicator, testing that it is animating during viewDidLoad and stops animating during viewDidAppear.